August Stramm: Death

 On September 1, 1915, August Stramm led an attack against the Imperial Russian Army in the Rokitno Marshes.
 The attack degenerated into brutal hand-to-hand combat and Stramm, who had been in action 70 times in all, was shot in the head by a Russian soldier.
 He was the last member of his company to fall during the attack.

 According to Jeremy Adler, Stramm was about to be awarded the Iron Cross (First Class) at the time of his death.

 According to Patrick Bridgwater, "What is quite extraordinary is that he appears to have found in the hell-on-earth of total warfare around Brest-Litovsk in 1915 the sense of harmony he had sought for so long."

 A few weeks before his death, Stramm had written to Herwarth Walden, "Singularly, life and death are one...
 Both are one...
 Battle and the night and death and the nightingale are all one.
 One!
 And fighting and sleeping and dreaming and acting are all one!
 There is no separation!
 All goes together and swims and shimmers like sun and whirlpool.
 Only time goes forward, time this.
 So do fighting, hungering, singing, dying.
 All!
 Soldier and officer!
 Day and night!
 Sorrowing and bleeding!
 And a hand shines over me!
 I swim through everything.
 Am everything!
 I!".

 A blood-stained copy of the 1904 German translation of the book "In Tune with the Infinite" (In Harmonie mit dem Unendlichen), by American New Thought philosopher Ralph Waldo Trine, was found in Stramm's pocket after his death.
 Stramm's enthusiasm for Trine is believed to have been a legacy of the time he spent living in the United States.

 August Stramm's body was buried with full military honors at Gorodets, in the Kobryn District of modern Belarus, on October 2, 1915.

-Captain Stramm and his son Helmuth both lie buried at the Südwestkirchhof Stahnsdorf, near the Berlin suburb of the same name.
+Captain Stramm and his son Helmuth both lie buried at the Stahnsdorf South-Western Cemetery, near the Berlin suburb of the same name.